zhao-ht/LearnAct/README.md

 Additionally, we benchmark several baselines, including ReAct, Reflection, and CodeAsPolicy, across various tasks such as AlfWorld and Robotic Planning.

+## News
+**2024.8.8** Our work has been accepted by COLM 2024!
+The camera-ready version will be coming soon.

 ## Installation
 To run LearnAct, please clone the repository to your local machine and install the required dependencies using the script provided.
 The environment have been tested with `Python 3.9`.
 If you're using a different version of Python, you might need to adjust the versions of the packages accordingly.